eduvpn/documentation/SHIBBOLETH_SP_CENTOS.md

         Require all granted
     </Location>

-If you have a case where only one attribute needs to match, you can use <RequireAny>
-instead of <RequireAll>.
-You will also need to remove the Require shib-session.
+If you have a case where only one attribute needs to match, you can use `<RequireAny>` instead of `<RequireAll>`.
+You will also need to remove the `Require shib-session`.

 The first location directive within Apache's configuration file specify to the module to protect by Shibboleth the access to the VPN Portal.